 What is ecallantide?

-Ecallantide is used to treat attacks of hereditary angioedema (an immune system disorder).
-This medication is used in people who are at least 16 years old.
+Ecallantide is used to treat attacks of hereditary angioedema (an immune system disorder). ecallantide is for use in adults and children at least 12 years old.

 Ecallantide is not a cure for hereditary angioedema.

-Ecallantide may also be used for other purposes not listed in this medication guide.
+Ecallantide may also be used for purposes not listed in this medication guide.

 Ecallantide side effects